Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 \subsection{Simulations}

-We have performed 11,000 coherent simulations of the CMB and different LSS tracers, which are used to study the CMB-LSS cross-correlation up to $\ell \approx 190$, in fact, the maps are produced directly at \nside = 64, since we have checked that these maps already capture all the information required for our analyses.
-From the CMB side, each simulation consists in two independent signals: an ISW map and the reminder CMB anisotropies in a \tp\ map.
+We have performed a set of 11000 correlated simulations of the CMB and different LSS tracers, which are used to study the CMB-LSS cross-correlation up to $\ell \approx 190$.
+In fact, the maps are produced directly at \nside = 64, since we have checked that these maps already capture all the information required for our analyses.
+From the CMB side, each simulation consists of two independent signals: an ISW map; and the rest of CMB anisotropies in a \tp\ map.
 Notice that, since no polarization information at the largest scales is provided in this release, this signal is not generated.
+At these large scales, instrumental noise is negligible and, therefore, we have not included it in the simulations.
 From the galaxy-surveys side, we simulate galaxy density maps for \nvss, \lrg, \mg, \wagn, and \wg.
 Although it is not used for studying the CMB-LSS cross-correlation, we also generate a \tmpz\ map that helps to assess the quality of the ISW recovery from this photometric catalogue (see Sect.~\ref{sec:recov}).
+Shot noise is added to the simulated galaxy density maps, accordingly to the corresponding mean number of galaxies per pixel given in Table~\ref{tab:surveys}.
 Finally, we also produce a coherent lensing convergence (\kap) map.
+Noise is also added to this map, following the uncertainty level estimated in the \Planck\ lensing paper~\citep{planck2014-a17}.

-The maps are simulated by assuming that they are Gaussian.
+The maps are simulated by assuming that the perturbations are Gaussian.
 This is a good approximation for the \kap\ map, as well as for all the distributed galaxy density maps.
-In particular, for the galaxy catalogues, although they follow a Poisson distribution, the mean number of galaxies per pixel is large enough ($\approx 40$, for the worst case: \tmpz).
-Therefore, all the required information to perform the coherent simulations is given by all the auto- and cross- angular power spectra~\cite[see, for instance,][for details]{Barreiro2008}.
-In particular, given two surveys $a$ and $b$, the theoretical cross-angular power spectra between the surveys read as: \begin{linenomath*}
+In particular, for the galaxy catalogues, although they follow a Poisson distribution, the mean number of galaxies per pixel is large enough (about $40$, for the worst case, \tmpz).
+Therefore, all the required information to perform the coherent simulations is given by all the angular auto- and cross- power spectra~\cite[see, for instance,][for details]{Barreiro2008}.
+In particular, given two surveys $a$ and $b$, the theoretical cross-power spectra between the surveys read as: \begin{linenomath*}

 \end{linenomath*} where $\Delta^2(k)$ is the matter power spectrum per logarithmic interval, and $I_{\ell}^a(k)$ is a transfer function represented by the redshift integral: \begin{linenomath*}